shahriar0104/doctor-appointment/README.md

 ## Development server

+First start the `mock server`.
+Mock server is in the  `src/mock-server` folder.
+Instal `json-server` globally by this command `npm install -g json-server` or go to the folder `src/mock-server` & run `npm install json-server --save`.
+Then inside `src/mock-server` start a `command promt or CMD` & write `json-server doctors.json`.
+The mock server will run at port `3000`.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Then Run `npm start` for a dev server.
+The `npm start` command will automatically open in your browser at port `4200` OR Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding